Flo0807/farens.me/priv/resources/articles/2024/08-18-ci-pipeline.md

     run: mix compile --warnings-as-errors --force
 ```

 We define three steps to install the mix dependencies, compile the dependencies and compile the code.
 We use an `if` condition in the first two steps to check if the cache has been restored.
 If the cache has not been restored, we install the mix dependencies and compile the dependencies.
-The compilation step has to be done every time because the code may have changed.
+The step of compiling our codebase has to be done every time because the code may have changed.
 We use the `--warnings-as-errors` flag to treat warnings as errors as we don't want to allow warnings in our codebase.

 ### Running Checks and Tests